 - All work as a coach or career counsellor should be supervised: you can ask to see their records of their supervision and also a statement from their supervisor confirming these dates.
 The EMCC recommends a minimum of 1 hour supervision for every 35 hours client work.

 - They should be a member of a recognised coaching professional body such as the EMCC or ICF.
 These organisations will have complaints procedures and governance processes in place and also codes of ethics for your coach to follow.
+In addition, their coaching practice should be independently accredited by their professional body – similar to medical revalidation.

 - You will want to make sure that any medical career coach or medical career counsellor has professional indemnity insurance as well as public liability insurance and you can ask to see evidence of this.

 - Anyone working in the field of coaching should have a strong evidence based theoretical framework underpinning their coaching practice.
 You should expect an undergraduate or postgraduate degree in psychology and/ or a masters level qualification in human behaviour change if you want to work with someone who is an expert in their field and whom you can trust to have a deep understanding of the complexities of human behaviour.
+You should also expect the coach to be undertaking sufficient CPD.

 - Confidentiality and data protection are key matters for anyone working with a medical career coach or medical career counsellor.
 You should expect your coach to be registered with the Information Commissioner’s Office as a data controller, and also to have clear a clear position on both confidentiality and data protection.